identity-com/credential-commons/README.md

 Releases will only be triggered from successfully tested "master" branches once we go live.

-The pattern should be to add to the circleci workflow:
+The pattern should be to add to the circleci workflow.

-Demonstration branches:

-credential-common-js

-A browser-based project (e.g. portal)

-A node based ES5 project without webpack/babel (SIP-Hosted)

-A node based ES6 project without webpack/babel (mobile-lambdas)

-A node based project with webpack/babel (marketplace-lambdas)
+All releases are tagged on github and won't follow lodash pattern, that release a tag and source for each transpilation.

 [npm]: https://img.shields.io/badge/npm-5.3.0-blue.svg
 [npm-url]: https://npmjs.com/